Documentation Index

 4. Handle asynchronous payment completion

-Creating a payment and redirecting users is only one part of the flow.
+Creating a payment and redirecting users is only one part of the flow.- Users can abandon checkout

 - Browser return callbacks can fail